pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-legacy.md

 outline: deep
 ---

-# Abelian Desktop Wallet (Legacy) User Manual
+# Abelian Desktop Wallet Legacy User Manual

 The Abelian Foundation has developed the desktop version of the Abelian wallet, which empowers users to create ABEL wallet accounts through an intuitive graphical interface.
-Additionally, users can export a 24-word mnemonic phrase for wallet recovery, import existing ABEL wallet accounts, send or receive ABEL tokens, and manage multiple ABEL wallet instances within a single Abelian desktop wallet.
+Additionally, users can export a 24-word mnemonic phrase for wallet recovery, import existing ABEL wallet accounts, send or receive ABEL tokens, and manage multiple ABEL wallet instances within a single Abelian Desktop Wallet Legacy.

 **What's New?**